AHH HAVANA …

 Airport pick-up and drop off.

-All other transportation. (taxi’s vintage cars, coco taxi’s, road trips)
+All other transportation. (taxi’s, vintage car rides, coco taxi’s, road trips)

 ~ We will be staying at

 Animas 303.
-I have stayed there 3 times now and can’t imagine being anywhere else.
+I have stayed there 4 times now and can’t imagine being anywhere else.
 Animas opened in the Spring of 2017, it’s an old colonial building that has been updated and turned into a small boutique hotel.
 I chose Animas because of the people, the cleanliness, the modern amenities, and the location.
 P.S.
-Modern amenities in Cuba do not include WIFI or phones.
+Modern amenities in Cuba do not include WIFI, television, or phones.

 ~ Havana is a 100% third world communist country.